 5. The analytical framework of this Assessment was structured around six areas.
 Specific questions guided the analysis for each of these areas (see Table I-1).
-A detailed Assessment framework is provided in the Assessment matrix (see annex 3), which also details the sources of data and methods of data collection and analysis for each area of review and question.
+In addition, a detailed assessment framework is provided in the assessment matrix (see Annex 2).
+It also details the sources of data and methods of data collection and analysis for each area of review and evaluation question.